Client: The Butler Gallery

-The film is honest in its portrayal of Afghanistan under Taliban rule, and thus viewers encounter difficult real life issues.
-The challenge was to create an exhibition that is respectful of the serious nature of the film, while creating an engaging and vibrant space for visitors of all ages.
+The challenge was to design an interactive, multi-media exhibition that was respectful of the sensitive and serious nature of the film, while creating an engaging and vibrant space for visitors of all ages.

-Each room in the gallery evolved out of a different aspect of the film.
+Each of the four rooms in the gallery evolved out of a different aspect of the film.

-Room 2 explored the gritty dullness of Real World.
-Large stacked crates simultaneously orchestrated visitor movement, framed views of artworks on the walls and offered themselves as panel display units.
-The crate design was based on Afghan market stands seen in the film, and were constructed using similar wood jointing techniques.
-These were then sandblasted to expose the grain of the timber and achieve a weathered look and feel.
-Each crate had a pattern charred into it to absorb a different fragrant spice oil, filling the room with authentic Afghan market smells.
+Stacked crates framed views of artworks and offered themselves as panel display units in room two.
+Each crate had a pattern charred into it to absorb a different fragrant spice oil, filling the space with Afghan market smells.

 Room three became a traditional Afghan sitting room to sit, relax and view video content.
 Here one learned more about the reality of life for women in Afghanistan as well as how the film was made.